 Passports and Visas

 U.S. passports can be obtained or renewed at the Tompkins County Clerk's office, 320 North Tioga Street, (607) 274-5431 or the passport agency nearest to your permanent address.
-Passport agencies and helpful information can be found on the State Department web site.
-You will need the following documents to apply for or renew a passport:
+Passport agencies and helpful information can be found on the U.S. Department of State web page.
+You will need the following documents to apply or renew for a passport: